rayhanur-rahman/Spark-Api-Converter/CP/Deliverables/readMe.txt

 python3 rdd_to_dataset.py
-if you want to test with another test case, edit the input.txt file note that, you should only insert one test case in the input.txt each time in the test_files folder, you can find some sample inputs and outputs
+if you want to test with another test case, edit the input.txt file note that, you should only insert one test case in the input.txt each time in the test_files folder, you can find some sample inputs, required text file (sample.txt) for testing and outputs.

 PART 2: